deciding/Flash-Sparse-Attention/README.md

 The concrete computation process comparison between NSA (left) and FSA main kernel (right) can be visualized as follows:
 <img width="8817" height="3669" alt="NSA_FSA_cmop" src="https://github.com/user-attachments/assets/12250042-3c5d-40f3-82c3-d0ca443c4c45" />

-In the example in the above figure, for FSA main kernel (right), a single query head processes two non-contiguous query tokens that both attend to the same KV block.
-These tokens are batched together and loaded into GPU shared memory.
-The corresponding KV block is then loaded from its associated key-value head.
-Following the attention computations with the KV block, the results are stored in the output buffer using an index mapping tensor.
-This index mapping mechanism serves two key purposes: it enables contiguous storage of outputs while simultaneously reducing buffer memory overhead.

 ## Advantages

 🚀 The speedup of FSA originates from significantly lowered kernel-level memory access volume and computations.